openknowledge/workshop-cloud/README.md

     },
     ```

-To test the AppRunner service and the connection from our frontend to it open including
+To test the AppRunner service and the connection from our frontend to it - including
-the DynamoDB table access open the ok-forum app in a browser of your choice (URL see above)
+the DynamoDB table access - open the ok-forum app in a browser of your choice (URL see above)
 and select the showcase "3 – PaaS" in the dropdown.
 Check if the ok-forum app works properly
 by clicking through the forums categories, topics and discussions.
 Add some topics and check
 the DynamoDB table for corresponding changes.

+**Note**: The AWS management console may display DynamoDB changes with a (huge) delay.
+So don't
+worry if you can not find your new entries immediately.
+Also check the log events of your AppRunner
+service instead.

 ### Congratulation

-Making use of the AppRunner service we have benefit from one of the advanced managed services of AWS.
+With the help of the AppRunner service we managed to redesign (add a DynamoDB table) and redeploy
+our backend service within minutes instead of hours.
+The only thing we had to do is updating the
+backend service itself and its related container image and push the image to the elastic container
+registry (ECR) afterwards.

-Next we will get to know some platform services (aka PaaS) in general and connect our backend to
+Next we will make use of serverless functions to react to cloud events.
-a noSQL service for date and information storage and retrieval called DynamoDB.

-Fasten your seatbelts PaaS service!
-HERE WE COME ...

-##############

-4. Change the configuration of your app runner service

-    - Add a new environment variable called `DYNAMODB_TABLE`
-    - The value of the variable should be the name of your DynamoDB table (see 1.)

-5. Wait until the new version of the backend is deployed (or do it manually)

-6. Connect the frontend to AppRunner service

-    - Adjust the showcase "3 – PaaS" in showcases.ts
-    - Set the base URL using the default domain of your app runner service
-    - Select showcase "3 – PaaS" and check if the app works properly

-7. Check the DynamoDB table in the AWS Management Console

-    - You should see some test data that was inserted automatically

-8. Use the frontend to add few more topics
-    - Check if you can see them in DynamoDB table
-    - Feel free to change the data of a few items
+NO SEVER NO STRESS, SERVERLESS ...